brainelectronics/Micropython-ESP-WiFi-Manager/README.md

 ### Flash firmware

-To flash the [micropython firmware](https://micropython.org/download/) as described on the micropython firmware download page, use the `esptool.py` to erase the flash before flashing the firmware.
+To flash the [micropython firmware][ref-upy-firmware-download] as described on the micropython firmware download page, use the `esptool.py` to erase the flash before flashing the firmware.

 ```bash
 esptool.py --chip esp32 --port /dev/tty.SLAB_USBtoUART erase_flash